IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/db2Versioning.md

     **Prompt:**

     ```
-    What is the difference between Db2 for z/OS and Db2 on distributed systems?
+    What is the difference between Db2 for z/OS and Db2 on distributed?
     ```
     **Example output:**